Cape Breton in the footsteps of the Scots

 The Acadians in Nova Scotia

-Most of their ethnic group were displaced in 1755, and few managed to survive in remote areas such as the coast of Cape Breton Island.
-Even today, the northwest coast of Cape Breton Island, where the Cabot Trail runs along the coast, is only sparsely populated.
-On the one hand, it is because small groups of Acadians had settled in the section between Margaree Forks and Cheticamp.
-On the other hand, that the Cabot Trail runs from Cheticamp through the nature reserve of the Cape Breton Highlands National Park with its steep mountain slopes sloping down to the coast, which are densely overgrown with forest.
-Not until Pleasant Bay do we come across a small settlement where mostly fishermen live.
+On the one hand, this is because small groups of Acadians had settled in the section between Margaree Forks and Cheticamp.
+On the other hand, the Cabot Trail from Cheticamp runs through the nature reserve of the Cape Breton Highlands National Park with its steep mountain slopes that drop down to the coast and are densely covered with forest.
+It is not until Pleasant Bay that we come across a small settlement in which mainly fishermen live.

 Map of Scottish settlements on the Cabot Trail